-- To reduce fog build up on the windshield during humid weather, place the air flow selector in the $\stackrel{\longleftarrow}{\longleftarrow}$ position. - To reduce humidity build up inside the vehicle: do not drive with the air flow selector in the OFF or MAX A/C position. - Under normal weather conditions, do not leave the air flow selector in MAX A/C or OFF when the vehicle is parked.
-This allows the vehicle to "breathe" using the outside air inlet vents.
+- To reduce fog build up on the windshield during humid weather, place the air flow selector in the position. - To reduce humidity build up inside the vehicle: do not drive with the air flow selector in the OFF or MAX A/C position. - Under normal weather conditions, do not leave the air flow selector in MAX A/C or OFF when the vehicle is parked.
+This allows the vehicle to "breathe" using the outside air inlet vents. - Do not put objects under the front seats that will interfere with the airflow to the back seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield.